Symfony 8.0: November Release Delivers Massive Performance Improvements

 The Promise

-The core of the performance improvements lies in PHP 8.4โ€™s new Lazy Objects
+The core of the performance improvements lies in PHP 8.4’s new Lazy Objects feature.
+Symfony 8.0 leverages this to initialize services only when they’re actually needed.

 // Symfony 8.0 with PHP 8.4 Lazy Objects